 ”I would like to be confident and keep pace in this constantly changing world.” — So Jung

 If you’re looking for a job in the country where the foreign language is spoken, I don’t think I have to convince you about the benefits of learning it.
-Speaking a foreign language can open doors to working in foreign companies based in your home country.
+Speaking a foreign language as a business language can open doors to working in foreign companies based in your home country.
 However, that’s not everything.
 The ability to speak another language is a prove of your cultural sensitivity, openness and higher communication skills so important in the modern globalised economy.
 It also testifies to self-discipline, shows you’re goal-oriented and independent, all of which are excellent buzzwords for your resume 😉

 ”I will be able to greet new people I have never spoken too, and will understand them fully and speak to them clearly as if I were a native speaker. — Carlos